tamarin-prover/batch-tamarin/README.md

 ### License Summary

 -   ✅ **Use**: Commercial and private use allowed
 -   ✅ **Modify**: Modifications and derivatives allowed
 -   ✅ **Distribute**: Distribution allowed
 -   ❗ **Share Alike**: Derivatives must be licensed under GPL-3.0+
 -   ❗ **Disclose Source**: Source code must be made available
 -   ❗ **Include License**: License and copyright notice must be included

 ## Implementation Details

 For detailed architecture, module overview, and workflow documentation, see [`ARCHITECTURE.md`](ARCHITECTURE.md).

 ---

 ## Acknowledgments

 This project has been done during an internship at CISPA.
 It was made with the help of the Cas Cremers research group, a particular thanks should go to :

 -   Cas Cremers, as the supervisor of this internship but also for all his support and guidance.
 -   Maïwenn Racouchot and Aleksi Peltonen for their close collaboration, feedback, and, most importantly, the logo.
-- Esra Günsay, Erik Pallas, Niklas Medinger, Aurora Naska ans Alexander Dax for their valuable support and development ideas.
+-   Esra Günsay, Erik Pallas, Niklas Medinger, Aurora Naska and Alexander Dax for their valuable support and development ideas.

 ## Final Note

 As this package need to directly use `tamarin-prover` commands, you can visit the [Tamarin Prover website](https://tamarin-prover.com) for installation instructions.